Galeata lies on a riverbed at the heart of the high Bidente Valley, at the centre of a valley overlooked by a massive cliff.

 Harvested from April to October, it can be found on the edge of cultivated land and in the woods.
 The top sprigs are used in cooking, mainly for pasta, meat, vegetables and salads.

-Every year, at the end of October, the Horse and Foal Fair takes place in Galeata with plenty of horse shows, conferences, music, games, and historical re-enactments.
+Every year, at the beginning of November, the Horse and Foal Fair takes place in Galeata with plenty of horse shows, conferences, music, games, and historical re-enactments.

 The fair is still the most important event in Northern and Central Italy, with the participation of breeders, traders and horse lovers.